1.25 million 0 to 3 Year Olds from Being Screened for “Mental Illness” & Put at Risk of Being Drugged

 Psychiatrists cannot predict future mental illness by the use of an arbitrary list of questions.

 The number of toddlers already prescribed potentially dangerous psychiatric drugs is set to greatly increase if this proposal is implemented.
+Doesn’t Australia already have too many toddlers on drugs that could cause damaging effects to their developing brains and ruin their futures?

 Here are some facts you need to know about why this proposal cannot proceed: